SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Rust

+- [Netflix/bpftop](https://github.com/Netflix/bpftop) - bpftop provides a dynamic real-time view of running eBPF programs.
+It displays the average runtime, events per second, and estimated total CPU % for each program.
 - [FuelLabs/fuel-core](https://github.com/FuelLabs/fuel-core) - Rust full node implementation of the Fuel v2 protocol.
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用
 - [aya-rs/aya](https://github.com/aya-rs/aya) - Aya is an eBPF library for the Rust programming language, built with a focus on developer experience and operability.